digitalspring/whitepaper/whitepaper.md

 synchronized with each other so it would make sense for him to add the devices as regular members of his groups, anyway.)

+In the end, it does remain unsatisfactory, though, that the simple case of 1-to-1 communication is actually the hardest one when it comes to offline messaging and would require significant effort by the user to solve.
+In the following section, an additional option

 ### How a peer gets notified